 Current Evidence of Student Learning Related to Diversity

-Click on the links for more information about current evidence of student learning from assessments aligned with Diversity:
+Click on the links for more information about current evidence of student learning from assessments aligned with Diversity in the context of the UCORE curriculum:

 Assessing Student Learning at the Senior Level: AY 2019-20 [CAPS] Course Assessment Results